Public speaking. How hard could it be, right?

 While you’re building a rapport with local organizations and patrons, start up your online and offline marketing campaign.
 Make a Facebook, Instagram, Twitter, and a website to promote yourself through.

 Start considering your image and how you want to come across online.
 Make sure to use your social media accounts to promote your appearances at events.
 This will be a slow burn at first, but the more you talk, the more people will visit your pages.

-Another way to grow your social media presence is by following organizations and befriending other public speakers online.
+Another way to grow your is by following organizations and befriending other public speakers online.
 When you do this, you’re letting other people in on what your plans are and you could meet someone online that could help you out down the road.

 Join local groups and international groups and don’t be afraid to direct message like-minded people and network with them.

 Offline marketing campaigns can work just as well as online ones, especially when you’re starting out in your local region.
 Put up flyers or business cards on bulletins, in mailboxes, a and in local shops that your audience might go to.